๐Ÿข Trepp ยท C&W ยท Colliers ยท Newmark Data

 Vacancy Deep Dive

-Class A vs B divide, life sciences collapse, and the flight to quality
+Class A vs B divide, life sciences trends, and the flight to quality

 Class A Vacancy